-Upon receipt of final appropriations and funding allocations, the CELCP selecting official will select project applications for funding within the amounts available.
 For each project recommended for funding, the program office will notify the applicant and request any additional supplemental documents available for the final grant applications, consistent with section 4.4 of the CELCP Guidelines.
 (For any supplemental documentation not available at the time of final grant application, NOAA will include a Special Award Condition requiring that the documents be submitted during the award period before grant funds can be released.)

-Applications recommended for funding by the selecting official will then be forwarded to the NOAA Grants Management Division (GMD) by the Program Office.
 The applicant must be aware that the notification by the program office is not the official award notice and funding is not assured.
+The program office will forward final applications to the NOAA Grants Management Division (GMD).
 Official notification happens only when the applicant receives an award notice from the Grants Officer electronically.